PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 ### Explanation
 - The outer **`if`** checks if the user is 18 or older.
 - The inner **`if`** further categorizes the user as an adult or senior citizen.
+## Key Points
+1. Nested if-else structures allow for deeper levels of condition checking.
+2. Avoid overly complex nesting; it can make the script harder to read.
+3. Use proper indentation for better readability.
+4. Use elif when possible to simplify logic and reduce the need for multiple levels of nesting.